AVEVA/sample-adh-namespace_data_copy-python/README.md

 ## Running the sample

-To run this example from the command line once the `config.ini` is configured, run
+To run this example from the command line once the `appsettings.json` is configured, run

 ```shell
 python program.py